Check engine light is on-understand how the system works

-There are alternative (read shady) solutions which are in the DIY realm like taking off the catalytic converter and rinsing it clean or cutting out the converter altogether and welding a piece of pipe instead.
+There are some alternative (read shady) solutions that are in the DIY realm like taking off the catalytic converter and rinsing it or cutting out the converter altogether and welding a piece of pipe instead.

 This one is also fairly common for why the check engine light is on.
 Using the OBD tool you’ll get the fault code and save yourself some wandering around.

-It’s best to buy and replace with a new one although cleaning this sensor is also common practice.
+It’s best to buy and replace it with a new one although cleaning this sensor is also a common practice.

-Over time, the sensor gets dirty and clogged thus giving bad readings to the ECU unit which then effects the engine management system.
+Over time, the sensor gets dirty and clogged thus giving bad readings to the ECU unit which then affects the engine management system.

-If you decide to make a replacement, it’s not that complicated on most cars.
+If you decide to make a replacement, it’s not that complicated in most cars.
 It’s located on the intake manifold, usually in an accessible place.
-It can be a DIY job, if you have at least some skill in car mechanics.
+It can be a DIY job if you have at least some skill in car mechanics.